Easy Pumpkin Mac and Cheese

 For the cheese, we use extra sharp cheddar.
 It just tastes better that way.
 We also grate the cheese ourselves.
 After making many batches of mac and cheese, we’ve found that home-grated cheese melts more easily than the cheese sold pre-grated in bags.

-When the cheese is melted, the sauce is ready for the pasta.
-For stovetop mac and cheese, you can just stop at this point, grab a bowl and dig in.
-Or for an extra cheesy crust, you can bake it.
-And that’s it, simple pumpkin mac and cheese!
+When the cheese melts, the sauce is ready for the pasta.
+For stovetop mac and cheese, you can stop at this point, grab a bowl, and dig in.
+Or, for an extra cheesy crust, you can bake it.
+And that’s it!
+Simple pumpkin mac and cheese!
 You’re going to love it.

 Pumpkin Mac and Cheese